spesnova/kandan-cookbook/README.md

-# kandan cookbook
+# Description
 This cookbook is designed to deploy the Kandan application.
+[WIP]

 Currently supported:

 * Deploy the kandan app from the source
 * Install and Manage MySQL by using the opscode officail recipe

+Todo:

+* Support Ubuntu
+* Support test-kitchen
+* Write README
+* Add spec
+* Add nginx

 # Requirements
 ## Platform